branchup/moodle-enrol_xp/README.md

 Enrol level
 ===========

-Enrol users in courses when a certain level from [Level up!]() is attained.
+Enrol users in courses when a certain level from [Level up!](https://moodle.org/plugins/block_xp) is attained.

 Requirements
 ------------

 - Level Up!
-3.0 or greater.
+3.1 or greater.
 - Moodle 2.7 or greater.

 How to use